 DIVIDEND DISTRIBUTION POLICY

-In terms of Securities and Exchange Board of India (Listing Obligationsand Disclosure Requirements) (Second Amendment) Regulations 2016 your Company hasformulated Dividend Distribution Policy and the same is annexed to this report as AnnexureE and is also available on the website ofthe Company i.e. www.kalpatarupower.com
+In terms of Securities and Exchange Board of India (Listing Obligationsand Disclosure Requirements) (Second Amendment) Regulations 2016 your Company hasformulated Dividend Distribution Policy and the same is also available on the website ofthe Company i.e.https://kalpatarupower.com/corporate-governance/.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186

-Particulars of loans given investments made guarantees given andsecurities provided along with the purpose for which the loan or guarantee or security isproposed to be utilized by the recipient are provided in the standalone financialstatement (Please refer to Note No. 44 to the Standalone Financial Statements).
+Particulars of loans given investments made guarantees given andsecurities provided along with the purpose for which the loan or guarantee or security isproposed to be utilised by the recipient are provided in the standalone financialstatement (Please refer to Note No. 37 to the Standalone Financial Statements).